Lewis Dot Diagram For Water

 H : Ö : .

 This shows two single covalent bonds between the oxygen atom and the two hydrogen atoms.
-Each bond consists of a shared pair of electrons.
+On top of that, each bond consists of a shared pair of electrons.
 The oxygen atom has two lone pairs of electrons (unshared electron pairs).

 Understanding the Geometry and Bond Angles